-Ban, 66, a former South Korean foreign minister, has no known opponents.
+Ban, a former South Korean foreign minister, is almost certain to get the job as he has no known opponents.

 Earlier Monday, Ban met with U.N. representatives from the group of Asian nations and won their endorsement for a second term, he said.
 He planned to meet with other regional groups later over the next few days "to humbly seek their support."